 Custom blocks can include your own content, images, and styles.
 These blocks are created under Design Library > Blocks using the Blocks Editor.
 They appear when the blocks icon is selected.

 Blocks can make email and page building faster.
 They will help streamline your process with consistent branding across your emails and pages.
-Blocks are perfect for things like banners, footers, and other elements you want to reuse in your designs.
+Blocks are perfect for things like banners for your pages, email footers, and other elements you want to reuse in your designs.

 - Custom Blocks are built in the Blocks Editor under Design Library > Blocks.

-- When one of Your Blocks is dropped into an email or page, it becomes a part of that design.
+- When a custom block is dropped into an email or page, it becomes a part of that design.
 The dropped code is a snapshot in time from when it was last saved in the Blocks Editor.

 - Custom blocks will act as a grouped block once dropped in a design.
-This can be adjusted by ungrouping the block in Modern Editor.
+This can be adjusted by ungrouping the block.

-- Custom blocks are delimited by a container by default.
+- Custom blocks are a container by default.
 Adding more containers can lead to alignment issues or extra spacing.
 Avoid them, if possible, for more flexibility.